 Creating Your Campaign

 There are over 1,500 different crowdfunding platforms available.
 When you select a platform, the key features you should look for include the fees and the targeting.
-Some crowdfunding platforms take a percentage from your donations, while other platforms like YouHelp.com do not.
+Some crowdfunding platforms take a percentage from your donations, while other platforms do not.
 Usually, there is a processing fee which you may occur by the payment merchant or credit card processor, which is generally 2.9% plus 30 cents per transaction.
 Each platform usually caters to a specific market.
-You’ll find there are crowdfunding sites that are targeted towards nonprofits, entrepreneurs, and personal fundraising.
+For this reason, you’ll find there are crowdfunding sites that are targeted towards nonprofits, entrepreneurs, and personal fundraising.
 Obviously, you wouldn’t want to sign up with a platform that is aimed at nonprofits if you are trying to generate funds for a personal cause.

 We hope these tips can help your crowdfunding campaign succeed, and wish you the best in your fundraising goals!